RaminMikayilov/javascript-30/README.md

 ## Credits

 This challenge is based by Wes Bos.
-You can find his original tutorial on his website(https://javascript30.com/).
+You can find his original tutorial on his website at https://javascript30.com/.